WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - these can be send to **SNS, SQS or Lambda**.

 - the events are **object based events**.
 If you want **all s3 events** you should:

   - create **`CloudTrail` for this bucket**
   - use **`CloudWatch rule` with `CloudTrail` integration** and select given destination.

+- be aware of the **delivery SLA**.
+You might be surprise to learn that
+  > Amazon S3 event notifications are designed to be delivered at least once.
+Typically, event notifications are delivered in seconds but can sometimes take a minute or longer.

+##### Filtering rules

+- you can filter the events via s3 notification filtering

+- **you cannot have overlapping filters**.
+This is a gotcha that a lot of people encounter

+- **use SNS fan-out pattern for multiple targets for single event**

 ### Storage Gateway